47171 Lempo: Name

 The largest primary component of the triple system is named after Lempo from Finnish mythology.
 (Note: The primary's namesake is also used to refer to the entire triple system.)
 Originally worshiped as the god of love and fertility, he was later depicted as a devil after Christianity came to Finland.
 Lempo brought down the hero Väinämöinen with the help of his two demon cohorts Hiisi and Paha, whose names denominate the smaller inner and outer components, respectively.
 The names were chosen on behalf of astronomer Bryan J. Holler.
 The official naming citation was published by the Minor Planet Center on 5 October 2017.
+Hiisi shares its name with the exoplanet HAT-P-38b.